lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 --- abstract

-This draft defines the way SCHC (Static Context Header Compression) header compression can be applied to CoAP protocol.
+This draft defines the way SCHC (Static Context Header Compression) header compression can be applied to the CoAP protocol.
 SCHC is a header compression mechanism adapted for constrained devices.
 SCHC uses a static description of the header to reduce the redundancy and the size of the information in the header.
-While the RFC8724 describes the SCHC compression and fragmentation framework, and its application for IPv6/UDP headers, this document applies the use of SCHC for CoAP headers.
+While RFC8724 describes the SCHC compression and fragmentation framework, and its application for IPv6/UDP headers, this document applies the use of SCHC for CoAP headers.
-The CoAP header structure differs from IPv6 and UDP one since CoAP uses a flexible header with a variable number of options, themselves of variable length.
+The CoAP header structure differs from IPv6 and UDP since CoAP uses a flexible header with a variable number of options, themselves of variable length.
 The CoAP protocol messages format is asymmetric: the request messages have a header format different from the one in the response messages.